 Please note: Subway service on Sundays begins at 9:00 am.
 Buses will be boarded outside the station before that time.

-The take-out is located in the parkette found at the northwest corner of Villiers Street and Don Roadway, where the Don River meets the Keating Channel in the Toronto Port Lands.
+The Landing Party is located in the parkette found at the northwest corner of Villiers Street and Don Roadway, where the Don River meets the Keating Channel in the Toronto Port Lands.

 Take Route 72A ( links to both the Yonge-University-Spadina (via Union Station) and Bloor-Danforth subway line (via Pape Station)).
 You can board the bus at the Don Roadway and Commissioners St. stop or Cherry St. and Villiers St. stop.

 *Note about DVP Closure: At this time there are no plans to close the DVP on the day of our event.
 We will be checking in regularly with the City of Toronto in case this changes.